2dot71mily/selection_induced_collider_bias/README.md

 ## Spurious plots
 In `config.py`:
 ```
-UNCERTAINTY = True # Set to False if replicating the Spurious results
+UNCERTAINTY = False  # Set to False if replicating the Spurious results
+...
+INDIE_VAR_FOR_SPURIOUS = 0  # Select '0' to use "date", '1' to use "place" for Spurious
 ```
 Then run in terminal:
 `python spurious_plotting.py`